tonykolomeytsev/fxa/README.md

 - 🥑 **fxn** convert images to WEBP and icons to Android Vector Drawable XML.

 - 🥰 **fxn** works on macOS, Windows and Linux.
-One small executable.
+One small executable for each platform.

 - 🚀 No external dependencies. **No webp** package, **no java** and **no vd-tool** required.